 - 1) Details of the appearance, landscaping, layout, and scale (hereinafter called "the reserved matters") shall be submitted to and approved in writing by the local planning authority before any development takes place and the development shall be carried out as approved. - 2) Application for approval of the reserved matters shall be made to the local planning authority not later than 3 years from the date of this permission. - 3) The development hereby permitted shall take place not later than 2 years from the date of approval of the last of the reserved matters to be approved. - 4) The development hereby permitted shall be carried out in accordance with the following approved plans: Location Plan (dwg.
-16-151/LP-001); Proposed Site Access (dwg.
-SCP/16486/D07). - 5) The development hereby permitted shall be limited to a maximum of 130 dwellings. - 6) No development shall take place, including any works of demolition, until a Construction Method Statement has been submitted to, and approved in writing by the local planning authority.
+LOCA001); Proposed Site Access (dwg.
+PB5008/SK003 A). - 5) The development hereby permitted shall be limited to a maximum of 97 dwellings. - 6) No development shall take place, including any works of demolition, until a Construction Method Statement has been submitted to, and approved in writing by the local planning authority.
 The Statement shall provide for: - i) the parking of vehicles of site operatives and visitors;

-- ii) loading and unloading of plant and materials; - iii) storage of plant and materials used in constructing the development; - iv) the erection and maintenance of security hoarding/fencing including decorative displays and facilities for public viewing, where appropriate; - v) wheel washing facilities; - vi) measures to control the emission of dust and dirt during construction; - vii) a scheme for the prior removal of asbestos if found to be present on site or in any buildings to be demolished - viii) a scheme for recycling/disposing of waste resulting from demolition and construction works; - ix) delivery, demolition and construction working hours. - x) Protection of surface and groundwater resources
+- ii) loading and unloading of plant and materials; - iii) storage of plant and materials used in constructing the development; - iv) the erection and maintenance of security hoarding/fencing including decorative displays and facilities for public viewing, where appropriate; - v) wheel washing facilities; - vi) measures to control the emission of dust and dirt during construction; - vii) a scheme for recycling/disposing of waste resulting from construction works; - viii) delivery and construction working hours. - ix) Protection of surface and groundwater resources